A 3D-Printed Mood-Logging Tech Dress: Anouk Wipprecht’s Wearables Just Got Smarter

 Changing your appearance with your mood is a topic that’s no longer reserved for New Age followers or sci-fi fans.
 By embedding Intel’s super versatile, small-in-size-but-large-in-processing-capacity micro-controller called “Intel Edison”, Anouk Wipprecht created “Synapse”, a smart dress based on bio-sensors that takes user experience to the next level, as it acts on the wearer’s behalf!

-Take a moment to imagine the possibility of the clothes you wear communicating changes in your mood, not only to others, but also gives the wearer better knowledge on her own fluctuations in attention and (dis)-stress level; basically functioning as a learning system.
+Take a moment to imagine the possibility of the clothes you wear communicating changes in your mood, not only to others, but also giving the wearer better knowledge on her own fluctuations in attention and (dis)stress level; basically functioning as a learning system.

 How did Anouk pull this off?

 By flawlessly blending the newest technological developments with her sophisticated fashion sense, her “Synapse Dress” is powered by Intel’s newly launched “Intel Edison” microcontroller and was designed in collaboration with Niccolo Casas.
 The dress was then 3D printed by i.materialise’s parent company Materialise, in the fully-flexible TPU 92A-1 (Rubber Like‘s technical name), a material Anouk is pretty familiar with at this point.

 The Synapse dress was revealed on September 9th at Intel’s Development Forum and was made in collaboration with Intel’s New Devices Group.
 It marks Anouk’s first attempt to embed Intel Edison into a sensing garment, and has given truly spectacular results!